VolairLabs/Volair/README.md

 ### 2) Response Format

 The output is essential for deploying an AI agent across apps or as a service.
-In Upsonic, we use Pydantic BaseClass as input for the task system.
+In Volair, we use Pydantic BaseClass as input for the task system.
 This allows you to configure the output exactly how you want it, such as a list of news with title, body, and URL.
 You can create a flexible yet robust output mechanism that improves interoperability between the agent and your app.

 ```python
 # Example ObjectResponse usage